TikTok introduces family safety mode

 TikTok is rolling out the 'Family Safety Mode' that will allow parents to monitor their children's activities on the platform.
 The mode is aimed at helping parents set limits on the time their children spend on the app.

-In a TikTok blog post, Cormac Keenan, Head of Trust and Safety, EMEA at TikTok, wrote, “As part of our commitment to safety, the wellbeing of our users is incredibly important to us.
-We want people to have fun on TikTok, but it’s also important for our community to look after their wellbeing, which means having a healthy relationship with online apps and services.”
+In a TikTok blog post, Cormac Keenan, Head of Trust and Safety, EMEA at TikTok, wrote, “As part of our commitment to safety, the wellbeing of our users is incredibly important to us.”

 TikTok has grown its users base exponentially in the last year, making it one of the most popular apps of 2019.
 Considering a massive chunk of TikTok users are teenagers and young adults, TikTok has decided to give parents more control over how long their kids can spend on the app.